techcodedu/Part-1-Java-Selenium-Assessment/README.md

 1. Launch a browser of your choice and navigate to "https://www.saucedemo.com/".
 2. Write a Java method that accepts a locator type (ID, Name, ClassName, TagName, CSS, XPath) and a locator value as parameters, and returns a WebElement.
 3. Use the method created in (2) to find and print the following elements:
-   - The logo with the class name "app_logo".
+   - The logo with the class name "login_logo".
    - The username input field with the ID "user-name".
    - The password input field with the ID "password".
-   - The login button with the class name "btn_action".
+   - The login button with the ID "login-button".

 ### Interacting with Webelemetns